Ed94/gencpp/Readme.md

   * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
 * Strings used for seralization and file buffers are not contained by those used for cached strings.
   * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
-  * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored alloator later)
+  * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored allocator later)
+* Linked lists used children nodes on bodies, and parameters.
+* Its intended to generate the AST in one go and serialize after.
+The contructors and serializer are designed to be a "one pass, front to back" setup.

 Two generic templated containers are used throughout the library:

 * `template< class Type> struct Array`
 * `template< class Type> struct HashTable`

+Both Code and AST definitions have a `template< class Type> Code/AST cast()`.
+Its just an alternative way to explictly cast to each other.

 Otherwise the library is free of any templates.

+The following CodeTypes are used which the user may optionally use strong typeing with if they enable: `GEN_ENFORCE_STRONG_CODE_TYPES`

+* CodeBody : Has support for `for-range` iterating across Code objects.
+* CodeAttributes
+* CodeComment
+* CodeClass
+* CodeEnum
+* CodeExec
+* CodeExtern
+* CodeInclude
+* CodeFriend
+* CodeFn
+* CodeModule
+* CodeNamespace
+* CodeOperator
+* CodeOpCast
+* CodeParam : Has suppor for `for-range` iterating across parameters.
+* CodeSpecifier : Has support for `for-range` iterating across specifiers.
+* CodeStruct
+* CodeTemplate
+* CodeType
+* CodeTypedef
+* CodeUnion
+* CodeUsing
+* CodeUsingNamespace
+* CodeVar

+Each Code boy has an assoicated "filtered AST" with the naming convention: `AST_<CodeName>` Unrelated fields of the AST for that node type are omitted and only necesary padding members are defined otherwise.
+Retreiving a raw version of the ast can be done using the `raw()` function defined in each AST.

 ## There are three sets of interfaces for Code AST generation the library provides